thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ```

 #### Roles
-In DSV you can create service principal either from existing application object or dynamic service principal from Azure role with TTL.
+In DSV you can create service principal either from existing application object or temporary service principal from Azure role with TTL.

 #### Create the Dynamic Secret